50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 Wrap-style shirts and dresses are flattering on most body types

 “If you have an hourglass body type, look for styles and fabrics that reduce bulk and showcase your waist.
 Tailored pieces and stretchy fabrics that hug and accentuate your frame will bring out the natural lines of your hourglass shape.
-Look for blended knit fabrics and slimming neckline styles such as v-necks and scoop necks.
+Look for blended knit fabrics and slimming neckline styles such as V-necks and scoop necks.
 A simple wrap dress is the one go-to piece a woman with an hourglass frame should have in her closet.” —Kristina Michniak, stylist and global apparel manager for Spreadshirt

 Skinny jeans aren’t for everyone

 Don’t have a waist?
-Fake one.
+Fake one!

 “If you have a boxy (or apple) body type, the goal is to create curves and elongate your silhouette.
-Stay away from boxy loose fitting shapes and monotone colors on both top and bottom.
-Instead, select wardrobe pieces that have a strong emphasis on the waist and when in doubt wear a belt to give the illusion of a natural waist.
+Stay away from boxy, loose-fitting shapes and monotone colors on both top and bottom.
+Instead, select wardrobe pieces that have a strong emphasis on the waist, and when in doubt, wear a belt to give the illusion of a natural waist.
 An ordinary boxy sweater, when paired with a thick belt, can add instant curves to your body.” —Michniak

 “Don’t be intimidated by fashion!
 Fashion is supposed to be fun and happy, not to cause stress.
 The key to finding personal style is to list—yes, write them down—items that make you feel comfortable and confident and the things that make you feel uncomfortable or just not yourself.
 The latter group?
-Don’t wear them!
-Not matter how trendy they are.” —Hernandez
+Don’t wear them—no matter how trendy they are.” —Hernandez

 This season’s must-have is next season’s fashion must-never